evnoj/3u-patch-companion/README.md

   1. reset ansible (txo tr 3 trigger)
   2. bang params

+# wiring
+- crow output 4 to cv in of veils chan, in is wsyn output, changing wsyn fm index (ex. trackball) adjusts VCA down as index increases to maintain perceived volume
+  - veils slider at max, offset min, linear response
+    - can adjust slider for different responses
+- txo tr 3 to ansible reset in
+- txo tr 4 to ansible clock in

 # todo
 - [ ] find good txo waveforms, interpolate between them instead of flat scan through values?
 - [ ] more ways of controlling fm ratio